Didi Gregorius: Philadelphia Phillies

-The Phillies resigned Gregorius to a two-year, $28 million contract on February 10, 2021.
+The Phillies re-signed Gregorius to a two-year, $28 million contract on February 10, 2021.
 Due to the continued effects of the COVID-19 pandemic, Gregorius was one of seven Phillies who ran into visa issues and reported late to 2021 spring training.
-Girardi was unconcerned about Gregorius' late start to training camp, telling reporters, "I would expect that Didi's in pretty good shape because that's who he is and that's what I'm used to seeing."
-On March 29, Gregorius was named as the Phillies' starting shortstop for the 2021 season, splitting the middle infield with Jean Segura.
-On opening day, Gregorius made an over-the-shoulder catch to stop Ozzie Albies and help take the game to extra innings, where the Phillies beat the Atlanta Braves 3–2.
-In mid-April, Gregorius injured his elbow while making a catch, and missed three games due to swelling in the area.
+Manager Joe Girardi was unconcerned about Gregorius' late start to training camp, telling reporters, "I would expect that Didi's in pretty good shape because that's who he is and that's what I'm used to seeing."
+On March 29, Gregorius was named as the Phillies' starting shortstop for the 2021 season, sharing the middle infield with Jean Segura.
+On opening day, Gregorius made an over-the-shoulder catch to stop Ozzie Albies and help extend to extra innings, where the Phillies beat the Atlanta Braves 3–2.
+In mid-April, Gregorius injured his elbow while making a catch and missed three games due to swelling in the area.
 He initially avoided going on the injured list as doctors drained the elbow, but a recurrent swelling in mid-May forced him out of the lineup again.
 The elbow injury continued to hinder Gregorius through a series of rehab assignments with the Lehigh Valley IronPigs, and on June 16, he was diagnosed with pseudogout and was able to begin an appropriate treatment program.
-He returned to the lineup on July 2, after missing a total of 41 games to the injury.
-In his first game off of the injured list, Gregorius hit a solo home run in the fifth inning of a 4–3 extra innings win against the San Diego Padres.
+He returned to the lineup on July 2, after missing 41 games to the injury.
+In his first game off of the injured list, Gregorius hit a solo home run in the fifth inning of a 4–3 extra-innings win against the San Diego Padres.
 Gregorius proceeded to have the worst season of his MLB career, batting only .210 with a .667 on-base plus slugging (OPS) in his first 200 at bats following his stint on the injured list.
-The shortstop blamed his offensive difficulties on the effects of the COVID-19 vaccine, which he claimed led to his battle with pseudogout, a conclusion that doctors at the Children's Hospital of Philadelphia said was incorrect.
-Gregorius batted .209 in 103 games for the Phillies, with 13 home runs and 54 RBIs in 368 at bats.
+He blamed his offensive difficulties on the effects of the COVID-19 vaccine, which he claimed led to his battle with pseudogout, a conclusion that doctors at the Children's Hospital of Philadelphia said was incorrect.
+Gregorius batted .209 in 103 games for the Phillies, with 13 home runs and 54 RBIs in 368 at bats in 2021.
+His offense did not improve in 2022, as he slashed .210/.263/.304.
 He was released by the Phillies on August 4, 2022.

+Algodoneros de Unión Laguna

+On May 1, 2023, Gregorius signed with the Algodoneros de Unión Laguna of the Mexican League.
+In 26 games for the Algodoneros, he hit .359/.431/.777 with 11 home runs and 34 RBI.

+Seattle Mariners

+On June 8, 2023, Gregorius signed a minor league contract with the Seattle Mariners.
+He joined the Triple-A Tacoma Rainiers at the end of June.
+In 25 games, he hit .192/.282/.337 with 3 home runs and 10 RBI.
+On August 2, Gregorius opted out of his contract and became a free agent.